ARTS / CULTURE & LEISURE

 "China offers a platform where different forms of expression and musical styles collide.
 It's exactly what I've always wanted to do," he said.

 Similarly, Moriarty, debuted in 2018 at the age of 18 as part of a boy group.
-His first visit to China was paid during a performance with the group.
+His first visit to China was made during a performance with the group.
 In 2021, he came to China to participate in the reality show CHUANG 2021, where his stage performances won the audience's affection, leading him to establish his career roots in China to pursue his musical dreams.

 "It's China that gave me the opportunity to fulfill my dreams, have joyful experiences, and make lifelong friends," said Moriarty.